Essential Oils for Depression

 Since patients may experience different symptoms of depression, essential oils can be used in a variety of ways to fit each individual lifestyle.

 If your depression causes muscle tension or general body aches and pain, then an essential oil massage may help.
 Add 1-2 drops of essential oil into a carrier oil (like coconut or jojoba) and massage into sore muscles.
+Massages can also be an extremely relaxing outlet and can leaving you feeling like a different person after a relaxing massage.
+To maximize the relaxation and stress reduction benefits of an essential oil massage, diffuse a calming essential oil blend and play soothing music such as nature sounds.

 Aromatherapy for depression can give an immediate boost in mood and increase energy.
 Any of the above mentioned essential oils can be added to a diffuser.
+When using a diffuser, or practicing aromatherapy, plan to do so for at least 15 minutes, and perform a relaxing activity, such as watching one of your favourite shows or reading a magazine or book.

 If you do not have a diffuser, add 1-2 drops of essential oil to a bowl of steaming water which will allow the scent to be released into the air.

 For users who experience anxiety as part of their depression, adding lavender, rose or ylang ylang essential oil into a warm bath may help promote relaxation.
 Add 5 to 8 drops of essential oil into warm, running bath water before you get in.
+Play relaxing music and dim the lights during your bath.
+If your lights do not dim, try turning them off and lighting candles instead.
+Following these steps will allow you to make the most out of your relaxing bath.

 Using a single essential oil depression treatment can be effective.
 Combining essential oils may also have a powerful effect.
 Try adding a couple different essential oils to a bath, or making a custom massage oil.
 Essential oils for mood swings like nutmeg, vanilla, and frankincense can be combined together in a diffuser for a calming effect.
 By using a variety of essential oils, you can find the combinations that work best for you.